margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## School ##
 The best place to learn, to develop habits of the mind, and to make new friends.
 There can be competition, segregation, and compulsory classes.
-It can be a palce for safety, a place for growth, a place for discipline with peers.
+It can be a place for safety, a place for growth, a place for discipline with peers.

 <br>